JohanStephan/Irrigation-Scheduling-App/README.md

 # Irrigation Scheduling Application

-A Python application for scheduling irrigation by calculating ETc (Evapotranspiration Crop) values based on ET0 (reference evapotranspiration) and crop factors.
+A Python application for scheduling irrigation.

 ## Features